digital-asset/daml/daml-lf/spec/transaction.rst

 ``contract_id`, ``template_id``, ``create_arg``, ``create_at`` are
 required.

-``contract_id`` must be a valid Contract Identifiers as described in `the contract ID specification`_
+``contract_id`` must be a valid Contract Identifier as described in `the contract ID specification`_

 ``create_arg`` must be the serialization of the `message Value`_

-If the ``contract_key_with_maintainers`` field is present, the elements of ``contract_key_with_maintainers.maintainers`` must be ordered without duplicate.
+If the ``contract_key_with_maintainers`` field is present, the elements of ``contract_key_with_maintainers.maintainers`` must be ordered without duplicates.

-Elements of ``non_maintainer_signatories`` must be ordered party identifiers without duplicate.
+Elements of ``non_maintainer_signatories`` must be ordered party identifiers without duplicates.

-Elements ``non_signatory_stakeholders`` must be ordered party identifiers without duplicate.
+Elements ``non_signatory_stakeholders`` must be ordered party identifiers without duplicates.

 ``sfixed64`` `created_at` is the number of microseconds since 1970-01-01T00:00:00Z.
 It must be in the range from